Itsfoss0/alx-pre_course/README.md

- This is my first Readme
+##Here is an updated version of the readme.